Thursday, November 8, 2012

 Today's featured jersey is a 1978-79 Los Angeles Kings Marcel Dionne jersey.
-This was the first season the Kings wore names on the backs of this style road jersey, which were introduced back in 1967 with one color gold numbers.
+This was the first season the Kings wore names on the backs of this style road jersey, which was introduced back in 1967 with one color gold numbers.
 One season later they introduced a bolder font for the numbers, now outlined in white which remained in use for the remainder of the life of this style jersey through 1978-79, the year the names were first added.

 This jersey is from the season The Triple Crown lined was formed and Dionne set personal bests in goals and points.

 Here's a moment we're sure they'd all like to have back.
 The Triple Crown Line doing their own music video!
 See how long you can last...